-BY: Troy Murphy | September 2018
+BY: T. Franklin Murphy | September 2018

 Life meanders through the flat planes of existence in unpredictable ways; sometimes desires are thwarted, other times unexpected opportunities arrive.
 I occasionally hear the almost patronizing retort to disappointment, “It’ll all work out in the end.”
 When I hear this, it feels like being chastised for sorrow over legitimate troubles.

 Often difficulties straighten out on their own; life tends to be survivable.
 Life has wandered on this planet for millions of years, no matter what their disappointments.
-But sometimes problems are significant in the present, right now where we experience them.
+But sometimes problems are significant in the present, right now, where we experience them.
+Maybe a decade or generation down the road my pain may be meaningless, and from a wider perspective it just didn’t matter.
+But it matters now, to me.

 Maybe a decade or generation down the road my pain may be meaningless, and from the wider angle it just didn’t matter.
 But it matters now, to me.

-"Maybe a decade or generation down the road my pain may be meaningless, and from the wider angle it just didn’t matter.
-But it matters now, to me."

 Effort, courage, and grit may push us over the stubborn crest to achievement, solving the unsolvable.
 These noble qualities of actions are often in short supply; however, sometimes, we must utilize a different approach, moving forward sometimes includes taking a few steps back, shutting one door and trying something different.

 Shutting doors is not simple.
 Downright frightening.
 New doors of opportunity are often obscured; only to appear once we willingly move away from the past, and fumble around in the dark.
 And then Bam!
 It hits us, there it is, the golden opportunity.

 "Although the world is full of suffering, it is also full of the overcoming of it."